 - Subjectivity and complexity: Developing a comprehensive and meaningful set of criteria and KPIs for evaluating supplier performance can be subjective and complex.
 Different stakeholders may have different opinions on what should be measured and how to weigh different factors.
 Balancing objectivity and subjectivity can be a challenge, and it requires careful consideration and alignment among all parties involved.

 - Supplier resistance and limited cooperation: Suppliers may be reluctant to share certain performance-related data or may resist being evaluated using a scorecard.
-They may perceive it as an additional administrative burden or as a threat to their relationship with the buying organization.
+They may perceive it as an additional administrative burden or as a threat to their relationship with the buying organisation.
 Limited supplier cooperation can hinder the effectiveness of the scorecard and make it difficult to obtain accurate and timely data for evaluation.

 Below you will find answers to common questions